Ada-C7/NOW-thats-what-i-call-backbone/README.md

 });
 ```

-We are still not going to see anything in the browser window quite yet, we will call the .render() function on each song using a view for our collection!
+We are still not going to see anything in the browser window quite yet.
+We still need to call the `render` function on each song!
+We will do this within a view that we create for our collection of songs.

 ### Collection View